codenvibes/CS/13 CTFS & LABS/THM/THM - OVERPASS.md

 :: Progress: [4746/4746] :: Job [1/1] :: 188 req/sec :: Duration: [0:00:25] :: Errors: 0 ::
 ```

-Our biggest find is the admin path and this is what the `/admin` page looks like.
+Our biggest find is the admin path and this is what the `/admin` page looks like:

 ![[Pasted image 20251202154014.png]]

+Inspect the page source using developer tools and

 ```html
 <!DOCTYPE html>